harrypmdev/worthing-sw/README.md

 - **List of Following and Followers** -- allowing users to view a rendered list of all the profiles they are following and being followed by as avatars would allow users to more easily follow and unfollow users they are interested in and track the popularity of their own profile.
 This could provide another path for engagement between site users and improve the overall UX.

-- **Post Images** -- posts were kept to text and songs for simplicity and to be concise in the aims and value of the site.
-A feature could be added however to optionally add an image to a post that appears only when the post is clicked on.
+- **Post Images** -- posts were kept to consisting only of text and songs for simplicity, and to be concise in the aims and value of the site.
+A feature could be added however to optionally add an image to a post, that appears only when the post is clicked on.
 This could allow users to further engage other users with their posts, by utilising both visual and audio content.

 # Testing